Codepath-Group-Project-Fall21/Group-Milestone/README.md

 **Required Must-have Stories**

-* User logs in to access previous comments on video games.
+* User logs in to access previous comments on video game pages and stays logged in across restarts.
 * User can view and scroll through a list of video games that are popular now.
 * User can view the video games posters in each row.
 * User can view and leave comments on the game page.
+* User can log out.

 **Optional Nice-to-have Stories**